-Rollins College requires all international undergraduate applicants to submit the results of either the Scholastic Aptitude Test (SAT I) or the American College Test (ACT), or the required materials for the Test Score Waived Option.
+Rollins College requires all international undergraduate applicants to submit the results of either the Scholastic Aptitude Test (SAT I) or the American College Test (ACT), or the Test Score Waived Option.
 While the College does not require a minimum score for admission, it uses these examinations to evaluate applicants' strengths for placement purposes and for possible academic scholarship consideration.